lakshmin2001/Tourism/README.md

 Use Laptop and Open into the chrome browser for better experirnce.

 The tourism website which is shown about the tourism for travelling peoples.
-This wesite is designed for learning purpose.
+This wesite is designed for learning purpose only.